Hallmarks on Period Jewelry

 Image Courtesy of the Hallmark Research Institute.

-From 1884 to present, golden jewelry objects can be of any alloy and usually carry only the maker’s mark and a purity mark.
+From 1884 to the present, golden jewelry objects can be of any alloy and usually carry only the maker’s mark and a purity mark.
 The purity mark can be a numerical in thousands as 585 for 14 karat gold or indicated in karats, like 18k or both combined into one mark.
 For silver jewelry, there are two standards, 800/1000 and 925/000.
 When the silver content is at least 800/1000 silver, a German mark in the form of a crown with a half moon is struck on the jewelry next to an indication of the fineness in thousands (800 or 925) and a maker’s mark.
 Large golden objects and watch cases need to have a purity of at least 14 karat and may be marked with the crown in a sun.

 The town Hanau is of special interest as many pseudo marks are struck on objects made there in the 19th century.
-Contrary to most other cities the trade in Hanau was not strictly regulated and every gold or silversmith could provide a finished item with the marks he or she chose.
+Contrary to most other cities, the trade in Hanau was not strictly regulated and every gold or silversmith could provide a finished item with the marks he or she chose.
 In the era where neo-styles were the fashion, many objects were struck with fantasy marks that mimicked antique hallmarks from other countries.
 As this was a legal practice in Hanau, there is some uncertainty as to whether this was done to commit fraud or to give a finishing touch to the article.